sagars01/sagars01/README.md

 - 👋 Hi, I’m @sagars01
-- 👀 I’m interested in JavaScript, TypeScript and Simple Useful Applications
+- 👀 I’m interested in JavaScript, TypeScript, GoLang, React and MicroSaaS
-- 🌱 I’m currently learning Distributed Systems and PostgreSQL
+- 🌱 I’m always learning  Software Architecture, Distributed Systems and PostgreSQL
 - 💞️ I’m looking to collaborate on Database or API Development
-- 📫 Reach me on Twitter @sagars_01
+- 📫 Reach me on Twitter @sagar_codes

 <!---
 sagars01/sagars01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.